up42/docs/source/FAQ/pricing.rst

 **Notes**

-+ All vCPUs and GPUs are charged a minimum of 1 minute.
++ All CPUs and GPUs are charged a minimum of 1 minute.
 For example, if you run your virtual machine for 30 seconds, you will be billed for 1 minute of usage.
 + After 1 minute, instances are charged in 1 second increments.